torvalds/linux/Documentation/process/kernel-docs.rst

 Unfortunately, not many documents are available for beginners to start.
 And, even if they exist, there was no "well-known" place which kept track of them.
 These lines try to cover this lack.
-All documents available on line known by the author are listed, while some reference books are also mentioned.

-PLEASE, if you know any paper not listed here or write a new document, send me an e-mail, and I'll include a reference to it here.
-Any corrections, ideas or comments are also welcomed.
+PLEASE, if you know any paper not listed here or write a new document, include a reference to it here, following the kernel's patch submission process.
+Any corrections, ideas or comments are also welcome.

-The papers that follow are listed in no particular order.
-All are cataloged with the following fields: the document's "Title", the "Author"/s, the "URL" where they can be found, some "Keywords" helpful when searching for specific topics, and a brief "Description" of the Document.
+All documents are cataloged with the following fields: the document's "Title", the "Author"/s, the "URL" where they can be found, some "Keywords" helpful when searching for specific topics, and a brief "Description" of the Document.

-Enjoy!

 .. note::